liangzhangleon/CarND-Vehicle-Detections-P5/writeup_report.md

 #### 2. Choosing HOG parameters.

 I tried various combinations of parameters, especially for color spaces.
 I had problems to use LUV and YUV color spaces, which will lead to some "NAN error".
-In rest of color spaces, I found YCrCb is the most stable one.
+In rest of color spaces, I found YCrCb is the most stable one, and I settled on the following parameters.

 Parameters | Value
 -----------|------